iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 So now we have the index shifted.

 Plugging it into the original equation with the shifted indices, we will have:
-(After non-trivial amount of maths)
+(After non-trivial amount of math)